TheRedBrain/rpg-enchanting/README.md

 This new block allows the player to enchant items in a more controlled way.
 The table will replace exiting enchantments of the same group (prefix or suffix).
 Only unlocked enchantments are available for the player to choose from.

+The RPG Enchanting Table can be crafted with the same recipe as the vanilla Enchanting Table (replacing it).
+It has the same properties when interacting with the world (emits light, mineable faster with a pickaxe, etc)

 ### Unlocking enchantments

 Enchantments can be unlocked by three different methods.